 First steps#

-After installing the plugin you can open it from the menu under the name ConvPaint
+After installing the plugin you can open it from the napari menu under the name Convpaint

-.
 You can use the plugin with various types of images: simple gray-scale, multi-channel, time-lapse, RGB.
-Note that while you can annotate stacks of images, the learning is never done in real 3D, but all 2D annotations of a stack are are combined for trainig.
+Note that while you can annotate stacks of slices as a single 3D image, the learning is (currently) not done in true 3D. instead, the 2D annotations from each slice in the stack are combined for training.

-To start you can just use one of the images provides as a sample by napari.
+To start you can just use one of the sample images that napari provide.
 For example the human mitosis

 dataset: